 - Praticing with a -5 bat will build strength and improve swing speed.

 Youth Big Barrel Baseball Bats: One-Piece vs. Two-Piece

 One-piece baseball bats use the same material throughout the entire design.
 The advantage of the one-piece design is that you get a stronger, stiffer baseball bat that is favored by power hitters looking for as little flex as possible.

 Two-piece baseball bats, the handle is a separate piece from the barrel, and the two are bonded together.
 The advantage to a two-piece baseball bat is that its design allows the barrel to flex at the point of contact creating a trampoline effect off the barrel.
 Two-piece baseball bats have less vibration in the handle than one-piece bats due to the separation of the handle and barrel.

 Youth Big Barrel Baseball Bats: Alloy vs. Composite vs. Hybrid

-2 3/4 inch barrels are slightly larger than 2 5/8 inch barrels.
-2 3/4 inch barrels give players a larger hitting surface, however this barrel size is not allowed in some leagues.
-Check your league rules before purchasing a bat with a 2 3/4 inch barrel.
+2” barrels are slightly larger than 2” barrels.
+2” barrels give players a larger hitting surface; however, this barrel size is not allowed in some leagues.
+Check your league rules before purchasing a bat with a 2” barrel.